decred/dcrdata/README.md

 The config file, logs, and data files are stored in the application data folder, which may be specified via the `-A/--appdata` and `-b/--datadir` settings.
-However, the location of the config file may be set with `-C/--configfile`.
+However, the location of the config file may also be set with `-C/--configfile`.
+The default paths for your system are shown in the `--help` description.
 If encountering errors involving file system paths, check the permissions on these folders to ensure that _the user running dcrdata_ is able to access these paths.

 The "public" and "views" folders _must_ be in the same folder as the `dcrdata`